setrar/microelectronics/mcu/stm32/rpi/README.md

 * Position on the Connector (CN) PINS

+Pin A13 and Pin A14 are connected on the Connector 7 (CN7)

 <img src=images/STM32-JTAG-PinOut-View.png	width=50% height=50% > </img>

 - [ ] Step 2: Take a Look on Raspberry Pi Pinout